 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 228Total Fat: 9gSaturated Fat: 5gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 82mgSodium: 331mgCarbohydrates: 32gFiber: 2gSugar: 18gProtein: 6g

 I love how easy this recipe comes together and how well the flavors mesh in this oatmeal meal prep dish.
 It WILL make your life easier and more delicious.

 I hope you love it too!
-If you make it, don’t forget to tag me on instagram and use the hashtag, #bucketlisttummy.
+If you make it and love it, please leave a review!

 Pin it for later

 - Apple Pumpkin Pie Baked Oatmeal

 - Skillet Breakfast Scramble